Lay it to Heart

 In the KJV, this verse is translated, "For thou hast made him a little lower than the angels, and hast crowned him with glory and honour."
 The original Hebrew uses the word "Elohiym" which means God, not the angels.

-The Name of the Holy Spirit Is Spelled Inconsistently
+The name of the Holy Spirit is spelled inconsistently

 The KJV is inconsistent in how it capitalizes the Holy Spirit.
 Psalm 51:11 uses lower case letters for holy and spirit.
 Luke 11:13 uses capital letters for both holy and spirit.
 Five other verses capitalize only spirit.
 The Holy Ghost is mentioned 90 times in 89 verses and in each case both holy and ghost are capitalized.